Arkansas International Airport: Arkansas International Airport

 The facility secured a lease with USA Floral, a major floral distributor based near Washington, D.C., that needed a southern locale for its regular flights to South America to import flowers.
-USA Floral was expected to create hundreds of jobs in Blytheville.

-The Arkansas Archaeological Society hosted a training program at the former air base from 2004 to 2006.
+USA Floral was expected to create hundreds of jobs in Blytheville.The Arkansas Archaeological Society hosted a training program at the former air base from 2004 to 2006.
 Archaeologists have been studying the Mississippian culture that lived in the region, focusing on the years 900–1600.

+In 2020, the National Cold War Center was created by local citizens to take the former base's SAC Alert Facility and turn it into a museum.
+They have a projected opening of 2027.

 Facilities and aircraft

 Arkansas International Airport covers an area of 1,100 acre at an elevation of 254 feet (77 m) above mean sea level.
 It has one runway designated 18/36 with a concrete surface measuring 11,602 by 300 feet (3,536 x 92 m), with runway markings of 11,602 by 150 feet (3,536 x 46 m).

-For the 12-month period ending August 31, 2009, the airport had 33,000 aircraft operations, an average of 90 per day: 58% general aviation and 42% military.
-At that time there were 15 aircraft based at this airport: 87% single-engine and 13% multi-engine.

-The facility has 1500000 sqft of available space, which makes it the second largest industrial complex in Arkansas.
+For the 12-month period ending September 30, 2021, the airport had 16,000 aircraft operations, an average of 44 per day: 68% general aviation and 31% military.
+At that time there were 29 aircraft based at this airport: 7 single-engine,1 multi-engine, and 21 jet.The facility has 1500000 sqft of available space, which makes it the second largest industrial complex in Arkansas.
 The complex consists of commercial, community, recreation, educational, garage, industrial, office, residential, and warehousing facilities, which makes it very open for many uses.

 Because it was an Air Force base, it has room and facilities that are not available in many other complexes.
 This includes five million square feet of ramp space and six full size hangars large enough to accommodate a DC-10 or a Boeing 767.
 Facilities also include a full airplane maintenance and test hangar, with enough space to maintain the planes listed above.
 These buildings add up to approximately 300000 sqft.

 The airport has the longest runway in the state of Arkansas at approximately 11600 ft in length.
 The airport also has very reasonable seasonal climate conditions, which makes it convenient for year-round travel.
 The airport can accommodate up to 50 aircraft, and has large hangar and storage areas for maintenance and repair needs.

-The airport also accommodates deployment and pick-up of National Guard troops, as well as training grounds for military flight training maneuvers, primarily USAF C-130 training operations from Little Rock Air Force Base, Arkansas Air National Guard A-10 training operations from Fort Smith Air National Guard Station and Arkansas Army National Guard helicopter training operations from Camp Robinson.
+The airport also accommodates deployment and pick-up of National Guard troops, as well as training grounds for military flight training maneuvers, primarily USAF C-130 training operations from Little Rock Air Force Base and Arkansas Army National Guard helicopter training operations from Camp Robinson.
+When the Arkansas Air National Guard operated Fairchild Republic A-10 Thunderbolt IIs, they were also able to use the airport.

 On October 19, 2017, it became the first airport in the state to utilize LED high intensity runway lights (HIRLs).